jina-ai/jina/docs/chapters/flow/index.md

   name: complete indexer
 ```

-This acts as a single indexer, letting you seamlessly query the index with the embedding vector from any upstream encoder.
-It returns the binary information in the key-value index in the Pod's response message.
-This lets the `VectorIndexer` be responsible for getting the most relevant Documents by finding similarities in the embedding space while targeting the key-value database to extract meaningful data and fields from the relevant Documents.
+The above YAML creates a Flow that:

+* Acts as a single indexer
+* Lets you seamlessly query the index with the embedding vector from any upstream encoder
+* Returns the binary information in the key-value index in the Pod's response message.

+The `VectorIndexer`:

+* Retrieves the most relevant Documents by finding similarities in the embedding space
+* Uses the key-value index to extract meaningful data and fields from those Documents

 ## Text Document Segmentation

 A common search pattern is storing long text documents in an index to retrieve them later using short sentences.
 A single embedding vector per long text document is not the proper way to do this: It makes it hard to extract a single semantically-meaningful vector from a long document.
-Jina solves this by introducing the concept of [Chunks](https://github.com/jina-ai/jina/tree/master/docs/chapters/101#document--chunk).
+Jina solves this by introducing [Chunks](https://github.com/jina-ai/jina/tree/master/docs/chapters/101#document--chunk).
 The common scenario is to have a `crafter` segmenting the document into smaller parts (typically short sentences) followed by an NLP-based encoder.

 ```yaml
 !Sentencizer